adafruit/Adafruit_Mynewt/docs/12_UnitTests.md

 #endif /* TEST_FIFO_H */
 ```

-Then create one or more .c files that will hold the actual unit tests (we use
+Then create one or more .c files that will hold the actual unit tests (we used
 `test_fifo_simple.c` in this example):

 ```